jharwell/sierra/docs/contributing/graphs.rst

   dimensional in some way).

-- The data you want to graph can be obtained from a single .csv file (multiple columns in the same .csv file can be graph simultaneously).
+- The data you want to graph can be obtained from a single .csv file (multiple columns in the same .csv file can be graphed simultaneously).

-- The data you want to graph can be represented by a histogram.

 Heatmaps
 --------